HomeACTORSMishel Prada Bio, Age, Height, Net Worth and Vida

 Prada was born on December 23 1989 in Hialeah, Florida, United States.
 She is 32 years old.

 Prada stands at a height of 5 feet 8 inches.

-Prada has an estimated net worth of around $200k .which she earned through her acting career.
+Prada has an estimated net worth of around US dollars which she earns through her acting career.